javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/1-form-elements/article.md

 - `value` -- the option value,
 - `defaultSelected` -- if `true`, then `selected` HTML-attribute is created,
 - `selected` -- if `true`, then the option is selected.

+There may be a small confusion about `defaultSelected` and `selected`.
+That's simple: `defaultSelected` sets HTML-attribute, that we can get using `option.getAttribute('selected')`.
+And `selected` - whether the option is selected or not, that's more important.
+Usually both values are either set to `true` or not set (same as `false`).

 For instance: